-Andy Dehnart's writing on television, culture and media has appeared on NPR and in Playboy, The Daily Beast, msnbc.com and other publications.
+Andy Dehnart’s writing and criticism about television, culture, and media has appeared on NPR and in New York Magazine, Playboy, HitFix, Buzzfeed, The Daily Beast, and other publications.
 He teaches writing and journalism at Stetson, where he directs the journalism program.

-He is also a member of the Lab Rats improv comedy ensemble at SAK Comedy Lab in Orlando, Fla.
+He’s a trained improviser who has hosted shows and performed as a member of comedy ensembles at SAK Comedy Lab in Orlando, Fla.

 - M.F.A., writing and literature, Bennington College